This FAQ outlines information for first-year students who will be arriving on campus at Yale-NUS in July/August 2021.

 All Entry Approval applications for STP-IPA holders will be managed by the Safe Travel Office (STO) under the Immigration & Checkpoints Authority (ICA).

 Stay-Home Notice (SHN), Other Declarations and Compulsory COVID-19 Testing

 In line with prevailing Stay-Home Notice (SHN) requirements, depending on where you have been in the last consecutive 21 days prior to your arrival in Singapore, you may be issued with a Stay-Home Notice (SHN) upon entry into Singapore.
 Please check ICA’s website for the most updated border control measures.

 Prior to arriving in Singapore, travellers are required to submit a health and travel declaration via the SG Arrival Card (SGAC) e-Service prior to their arrival.
 They will also need to provide their health status and recent history, as well as personal particulars and contact details.

 7-day Leave of Absence (LOA) for students serving 14-day SHN

 Staff and students who enter Singapore and have been served with a 14-day SHN by the authorities will be given an additional 7-day Leave of Absence (LOA) by NUS.
+If you are serving a 21-day SHN, you will not be required to serve the additional 7-day LOA.
 Information on this 7-day LOA can be found in this circular from the Office of Safety, Health and Environment.

 For more information, please refer to the following websites/pages: